James M. Buchanan: Academic career

-After completing his PhD in 1948, Buchanan taught at the University of Tennessee as associate professor then professor from 1948 until 1951.
+After completing his PhD in 1948, Buchanan taught at the University of Tennessee as associate professor and later full professor from 1948 until 1951.
 He was a professor of economics at Florida State University from 1951 until 1956 and served for two years as the department chair.
 From 1955 to 1956 he was a Fulbright Scholar in Italy.

-He taught at UCLA 1968–1969, followed by Virginia Tech 1969-1983, where he held the title Distinguished Professor of Economics.
+He taught at the University of Virginia from 1956 to 1968, UCLA from 1968 to 1969, and Virginia Tech from 1969 to 1983, where he held the title Distinguished Professor of Economics.
+In 1998, Buchanan returned to Virginia Tech as a Distinguished Emeritus Professor of Economics and Philosophy where he contributed in organizing and providing funds for workshops, symposium, and lectures, including the annual James M. Buchanan lectures.

-In 1988 he began teaching at George Mason University where he remained until his retirement with emeritus status.
+In 1983 he became a professor at George Mason University where he remained until his retirement, after which he continued with emeritus status.